-Don’t just stop at their area, go ahead and clean their accessories such as collars, harnesses, coats and so on.
+Don’t just stop at their area, go ahead and clean their accessories such as collars, UK dog harnesses, waterproof coats and so on.
 Wearables especially can make them sweat and carry sweat making them dirty with prolonged use.
 Hopefully, the accessories as wash friendly to make it easier.

 Related post: Why does my dog stink?

 Last update on 2019-04-25 / Affiliate links / Images from Amazon Product Advertising API